Teddy Davison

-John Edward Davison (2 September 1887 – 1 February 1971) was an English footballer and manager who had a long and successful association with the football clubs of Sheffield, playing for Sheffield Wednesday for 18 years and later managing Sheffield United for 20 years.
+John Edward Davison (2 September 1887 – 1 February 1971) was an English footballer and manager who had a long and successful association with the football clubs of Sheffield, playing for The Wednesday for 18 years and later managing Sheffield United for 20 years.
 His fairness and diplomacy earned him the nicknames of "The George Washington of Sheffield football" and "Honest Ted".
-Davison played as a goalkeeper in a career, which lasted between 1908 and 1926, he made 424 appearances in all competitions for Sheffield Wednesday (his only league club).
+Davison played as a goalkeeper in a career which lasted between 1908 and 1926, making 424 appearances in all competitions for The Wednesday, his only league club.
 Davison was only 5 ft 7 in (1.70 m) tall, very small for a goalkeeper, but he made up for this with lightning reflexes and top class anticipation.
 He has gone down in football records as the smallest goalkeeper ever to play for England, making just one appearance for the national team in March 1922.

 Playing career

 Davison was born in Gateshead, County Durham, the seventh of nine children.
-On leaving school he worked as a typesetter for a Newcastle newspaper and played football for Gateshead Town where he was spotted by Sheffield Wednesday's assistant manager Robert Brown who invited him to Hillsborough for a trial.
+On leaving school he worked as a typesetter for a Newcastle newspaper and played football for Gateshead Town, where he was spotted by The Wednesday's assistant manager Robert Brown who invited him to Hillsborough for a trial.
 Davison impressed in the trial, saving a penalty in a practice match and was signed in April 1908 as understudy to long standing Wednesday keeper Jack Lyall for a fee of £300.